 Supporting your toddler’s need for independence

-- Let your child help you with sweeping, making a snack, or other work around the house.
-This helps children feel ‘big’.
+help toddlers feel ‘big’ and good about themselves.
 At the same time, it’s important to keep up special rituals like a bedtime story to let toddlers know they’re still your ‘baby’.

 Encouraging thinking, problem-solving and other skills